openhab/openhab-addons/bundles/org.openhab.binding.thekeys/README.md

 ### Supported Channels

 The gateway have no channels.
-It only exposes one property `version` containing the firmware version.
+It only exposes one property `firmwareVersion` containing the firmware version.

 ## Supported Things